Lowellville gets approval to remove dam along Mahoning River

-LOWELLVILLE, Ohio (WKBN) – The Army Corp of Engineers gave its approval for the removal of the Lowellville Dam on the Mahoning River.
+LOWELLVILLE, Ohio (WYTV) – The Army Corp of Engineers gave its approval for the removal of the Lowellville Dam on the Mahoning River.

 We should know in the next few days when the work will begin.